argoproj/argo-rollouts/docs/proposals/statefulset-support.md

           weight: 100
 ```

-#### rollback
+#### Rollback

-Example below is a failed update where the image results in crashloopbackoff errors
+Example below is a failed update where the image results in `CrashLoopBackoff` errors.

 ```yaml
 apiVersion: argoproj.io/v1alpha1